-- e.
-For Cluster 1 Health see HNN 3.0, network of CL1 NCPs to enhance cooperation, https://hnn30.healthncp.net/ for useful resources for applicants and NCPs. - f.
-For Cluster 2 Culture, Creativity and Inclusive Society see their Net4Society hosted Networking Platform, to find partners for upcoming Cluster 2 calls. - g.
-For Cluster 4 Digital, see IDEAL-IST Partner Search Tool - h.
+- h.
 For Cluster 5 Climate, Energy and Mobility -see the GREENET Partner Search Tool - 6.
 Research Network.
-Another means to expands one's network is to look into and potentially join an EU research network.
+One can also potentially join an EU research network.
 See COST, European Cooperation in Science and Technology, which is an EU-funded intergovernmental framework with 40 member countries accessible through an online PLATFORM.
 Here researchers can submit a proposal for a COST Action for EU funding or can join ongoing COST Actions.
 The COST Actions are based on the researchers' own interests and ideas and allow one to create a network in which researchers, innovators and industry specialists, based in Europe and beyond, collaborate in any fields of science, from frontier to applied research.
 Interested Canadians can apply to be a partner for new COST Actions or can join preparatory teams submitting new proposed project calls for possible collaboration.
 Canadians can register at e-COST for consideration.